 Other investigations carried out on CuZnAl alloys, showed a strain influence on the macroscopic behavior and on martensite morphology.
-Martensitic transformation occurs initially in deformed material and the manufactured shape follows the transformation [6].
+Martensitic transformation occurs initially in deformed material and the manufact shape follows the transformation [6].
 Larger grains dimensions allow an easier transformation process, allowing the growth of 18R martensite [7].

-In this work, damaging micromechanism during a tensile test in a CuZnAl alloy was investigated, focusing the crack initiation and its stable growth.
-Deformation influence on alloy microstructure was investigated during the tensile test by means of X-Ray diffraction.
+In this work, damaging micromechanism during a tensile test in a CuZnAl alloy has been investigated, focusing the crack initiation and its stable growth.
+Deformation influence on alloy microstructure has been investigated during the tensile test by means of X-Ray diffraction.